MondayTheAnalyst/MondayTheAnalyst.github.io/index.md

 ---

-## 📊 Power BI Dashboard – Model Commerce Sales Report
+## 📊 Power BI Dashboard – Model Commerce Report

 Welcome to the **Model Commerce Dashboard**, an interactive business intelligence report built with Power BI.
 This dashboard was developed as a follow-up to a comprehensive SQL project.
 While the SQL version answered business questions using queries and Excel, this Power BI version was created to: